openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

    :language: python

-The output strategy ``delete`` assures that old simulation output is deleted prior to the simulation, and the write interval of the status-report and the probes is set.
+The output strategy ``delete`` assures that old simulation output is deleted prior to the simulation.
+The write interval of the status-report and the probes is set.

 Scenario and Pathloss